-All University of Mary students are eligible to receive free counseling services from CHI St. Alexius Employee Assistance Program.
+University of Mary students are eligible to receive free counseling services from CHI St. Alexius Employee Assistance Program.
 To schedule a session, call 701-530-7195 or 800-327-2195.
-Services are available to all students no matter their location.
 Students may be required to attend personal counseling sessions as part of an academic, clinical, or performance improvement plan.